DHTMLX/docs-diagram/docs/api/data_collection/getroots_method.md

 ### Returns

-An array with the ids of the root items
+The method returns an array with the ids of the root items

 ### Example